-1 This study was deemed not reliable because fish were exposed simultaneously to 12 substances and the overall concentration may have elicited adverse effects on fish (conc. of 1,3,5-trichlorobenzene = 2.3 / 45 ng/L, overall conc. = 116 / 2544 ng/L); 2 Comparison of literature-reported BCF values for diverse fish species and varying lipid contents; 3 A mixture of three isomeric trichlorobenzenes was administered and the individual BCF were calculated.
+1 These studies were deemed not reliable as the exposure period lasting 2-4 days was insufficiently short; 2 Comparison of literature-reported BCF values for diverse fish species and varying lipid contents.
+Original literature not reviewed; 3 This study was rated not reliable because fish were exposed simultaneously to 12 substances and the overall concentration may have elicited adverse effects on fish (conc. of 1,2,3-trichlorobenzene = 4.3/72 ng/L, overall conc. = 116/2544 ng/L); 4 A mixture of three isomeric trichlorobenzenes was administered and the individual BCF were calculated.
 There is no further information given on lipid normalization of BCF.

-There are only few data on bioaccumulation of 1,3,5-trichlorobenzene available.
 In a study conducted by Oliver and Niimi (1983) trout with an initial weight of about 250 g were exposed to two different overall concentrations of a mixture containing 12 chlorinated organic compounds.
 The uptake period was extended to 119 days and 105 days, respectively, and the trout reached a final weight of about 400 g.
 Food was also analyzed for contamination with trichlorobenzenes and blank values were considered in BCF calculation.
-For the lower exposure concentration a BCF of 1800 was reported while for the higher exposure concentration the BCF reached 4100.
-However, this study was deemed not reliable because 12 substances were simultaneously administered and effects regarding mixture toxicity influencing bioaccumulation can not be excluded due to the elevated background level of additional contaminants.
+For the accumulation study administering a higher exposure concentration a BCF of 2600 was reported.
+However, this study was deemed not reliable because 12 substances were simultaneously administered and effects regarding mixture toxicity influencing bioaccumulation can not be excluded due to the elevated level of background contaminants.